Overview

 Being a fork of Ethereum, Wanchain provides much of the same framework, such as an EVM that runs Solidity-based contract code.
 As a consequence, practically all the project builts on Ethereum could be deployed to Wanchain with no or only minimal changes, and utility packages built for Ethereum (like Truffle, Web3, etc.) can be used on Wanchain as well.

-In addition to the feature set inherited from Ethereum, Wanchain also adds two new features: privacy transactions, and cross-chain transactions.
+In addition to the feature set inherited from Ethereum, Wanchain also adds two new features: cross-chain transactions.

 Cross-chain Transactions